Three-Dimensional Ultrasound Matrix Imaging

 In order to overcome these detrimental effects, an adaptive confocal filter can be applied to the focused $\mathbf{R}-$matrix~\cite{lambert_ultrasound_2022}.

 This filter has a Gaussian shape, with a width $l_c(z)$ that scales as $3\delta \rho_0(z)$~\cite{lambert_ultrasound_2022}.
-The application of a confocal filter drastically improves the correlation between input and output aberration phase laws (see Fig.~\ref{fig3_HeadPhantomAblaw}e \alex{and Supplementary Fig.~S6}), proof that a satisfying convergence towards the $\mathbf{T}-$matrix is obtained.
+The application of a confocal filter drastically improves the correlation between input and output aberration phase laws (see Fig.~\ref{fig3_HeadPhantomAblaw}e {and Supplementary Fig.~\alex{7}}), proof that a satisfying convergence towards the $\mathbf{T}-$matrix is obtained.

-Figure~\ref{fig3_HeadPhantomAblaw}d shows the $\mathbf{T}-$matrix obtained at different depths in the brain phantom. \alex{Its spatial correlation function displayed in Fig.\ref{fig3_HeadPhantomAblaw}f provides an estimation of the isoplanatic patch size: 5 mm in the transverse direction and 2 mm in depth.} This \alex{rapid} variation of the aberration phase law across the field of view confirms \flav{\textit{a posteriori}} the necessity of a local compensation of aberrations induced by the skull. \justine{It also confirms the importance of 3D UMI with a fully sampled 2D array, as previous work recommended that the array pitch should be no more than 50\% of the aberrator correlation length to properly sample the corresponding adapted focusing law~\cite{Lacefield2002}.}
+Figure~\ref{fig3_HeadPhantomAblaw}d shows the $\mathbf{T}-$matrix obtained at different depths in the brain phantom. {Its spatial correlation function displayed in Figs.~\ref{fig3_HeadPhantomAblaw}f,g provides an estimation of the isoplanatic patch size: 5 mm in the transverse direction (Fig.~\ref{fig3_HeadPhantomAblaw}f) and 2 mm in depth (Fig.~\ref{fig3_HeadPhantomAblaw}g).} This {rapid} variation of the aberration phase law across the field of view confirms {\textit{a posteriori}} the necessity of a local compensation of aberrations induced by the skull. {It also confirms the importance of 3D UMI with a fully sampled 2D array, as previous work recommended that the array pitch should be no more than 50\% of the aberrator correlation length to properly sample the corresponding adapted focusing law~\cite{Lacefield2002}.}

 The phase conjugate of the $\mathbf{T}-$matrix at input and output enables a fine compensation of aberrations.
-A set of \alex{corrected} RPSFs are shown in Fig.~\ref{fig5_HeadPhantomPSF}d.
+A set of {corrected} RPSFs are shown in Fig.~\ref{fig5_HeadPhantomPSF}d.
 The comparison with their initial values demonstrates the success of 3D UMI: a diffraction-limited resolution is obtained almost everywhere [Fig.~\ref{fig5_HeadPhantomPSF}e)], whether it be in ultrasound speckle or in the neighborhood of bright targets, at shallow or high depths, which proves the versatility of UMI.